-Health insurers limit open enrollment to the six-week open enrollment period to prevent adverse selection.
+Health insurers limit the open enrollment period to prevent adverse selection.
 Adverse selection happens when sick people sign up for a health plan, but healthy people don’t, which throws the amount of risk a health plan takes on out of balance when insuring someone.

 Where can you buy individual insurance?

 During open enrollment, insurance plans are available from major medical insurance companies to purchase from "the marketplace" or "exchange."
 These plans are referred to as "on-exchange" plans.
-Most states use the federal exchange, Healthcare.gov (30 states, in fact).
-Eighteen states, like California and New York, as well as Washington D.C., have their own state-run exchanges and enrollment systems.
-Kentucky, Maine, and New Mexico all have state-based exchanges that are new this year, so if you live in these states, expect to see some changes in the enrollment process.
+Most states use the federal exchange, Healthcare.gov.
+Some states, like California, New York, Pennsylvania, and a few other states, have their own state-run exchanges and enrollment systems.

 When you shop at Healthcare.gov, you’re only seeing “on-exchange” plans.
 However, insurance companies only make a fraction of their plans available “on exchange."
-If you go directly to an insurance company’s website, you’ll see their “off-exchange” plans, or you can look at all of your plans side by side (including off-exchange options) on our shopping portal.
+If you go directly to an insurance company’s website, you’ll see their “off-exchange” plans.

-If you're ready to start shopping, you can view all of your options side by side on our portal.
+If you're ready to start shopping, you can view all of your options side by side on our platform.

 What is "the marketplace" or "exchange"?